michealamanya/MindMate/README.md

-🧠 MindMate – AI-Powered Mental Health Support App
+🧠 MindMate: An AI-Powered Mental Health Support App

 “Your mind deserves care too and MindMate is here to listen.”